 There are some real advantages for engineers too, but the biggest opportunities are for engineering leads and executives to get their development teams tightly focused on driving business value.
 Using Core Web Vitals as a benchmark will keep your engineers focused on the user experience, instead of the latest shiny technical objective that doesn’t necessarily produce meaningful impacts for your customers.

 Google’s stance has brought front-end performance directly into the boardroom, clearly connecting CX and business outcomes.
 This is significant, as it indicates that Google — and the world of web performance — is moving towards an unprecedented focus on site usability and customer experience.

 Google has uncovered a range of business metrics they’ve seen linked to Core Web Vitals, including:

 Optimizing for Core Web Vitals resulted in 22% less abandonment for news sites and 24% less abandonment for shopping sites, businesses whose success depends on traffic and task completion.

 We all know that site speed still matters.
-Recent research from Portent shows that a site that loads in 1 second has a conversion rate 3x higher than a site that loads in 5 seconds, and 5x higher than a site that loads in 10 seconds.
+Research from Portent shows that a site that loads in 1 second has a conversion rate 3x higher than a site that loads in 5 seconds, and 5x higher than a site that loads in 10 seconds.
 Shopify reports that 57% of shoppers have left a slow site to buy from a competitor.